High Yield Cover Calls Equal High Yields and High

 Stock market investing is all about risk, and gauging your risk is vital to success.

-As a buyer, you may be working with a more volatile stock, which will mean a higher premium paid for the covered
+As a buyer, you may be working with a more volatile stock, which will mean the highest yielding covered calls

-call option.
-As the seller, you could be selling off potential profit after the covered call sale is complete if
+may be very risky.
+As the seller, you could be selling off potential profit after the covered call sale is complete

-current period.
-These things must be taken into consideration to ensure that you make a sound
+things must be taken into consideration to ensure that you make a sound decision.
+Compound stock earnings take

 Predict: Have a Plan for All Outcomes